nwg-piotr/nwg-dock/README.md

 ### `-d` for autohiDe

 Move the mouse pointer to expected dock location for the dock to show up.
 It will be hidden a second after you leave the window.
-Invisible hot spots to activate the dock will be created on all your outputs, unless you specify one with the `-o` argument.
+Invisible hot spots will be created on all your outputs, unless you specify one with the `-o` argument.

 ### `-r` for just Resident

 No hotspot will be created.
-To show the dock, just bind the `exec nwg-dock` command to some key.
+To show the dock, bind the `exec nwg-dock` command to some key or button.
 How about the `Menu` key, which is usually useless?
 This also works in autohiDe mode.

+Re-execution of the same command hides the dock.
+If a resident instance found, the `nwg-dock` command w/o arguments sends `SIGUSR1` to the resident instance.
+Actually `pkill -USR1 nwg-dock` could be used instead.

 Re-execution of the command with the `-d` or `-r` argument won't kill the running instance.
 If the dock is running residently, another instance will just exit with 0 code.
 In case you'd like to terminate it anyway, you need to `pkill -f nwg-dock`.